ScriptFUSION/Porter/docs/Quickstart Symfony.md

     ScriptFUSION\Porter\Provider\Steam\SteamProvider: ~
 ```

+>Note: The tilde is optional and can be omitted.

 Refreshing our browser now should recompile the Symfony DI container and show us the same message as before (without errors).
 Porter is now injected into our action, ready to use!

+Let's replace the previous `StreamedResponse` closure with a new implementation that uses Porter to import data from the `GetAppList` resource (a resource belonging to `SteamProvider`).

 ```diff
  use ScriptFUSION\Porter\Porter;